Blue-ice area: Appearance

 Blue-ice areas have a generally smooth and often rippled appearance, a blue colour and a sparseness of bubbles in the ice.
-This light blue colour is a consequence of the absorption of light by ice and air bubbles encased within it and the source of the name "blue-ice area".
-It contrasts markedly with the white colour of Antarctic plains and can be seen from space and from aerial images while the density of the blue ice makes it appear on radar images as a dark ice form.
-Scalloped or rippled surfaces have almost regular surface patterns, although wholly smooth blue-ice areas exist as well and the terrain even of rippled surfaces features very low aerodynamic roughness, perhaps among the lowest of all permanent natural surfaces.
+This light blue colour is a consequence of the absorption of light by ice and air bubbles encased within it, and is the source of the name "blue-ice area".
+It contrasts markedly with the white colour of Antarctic plains and can be seen from space and from aerial images, while the density of the blue ice makes it appear on radar images as a dark ice form.
+Scalloped or rippled surfaces have almost regular surface patterns, although wholly smooth blue-ice areas exist as well, and the terrain even of rippled surfaces features very low aerodynamic roughness, perhaps among the lowest of all permanent natural surfaces.
 This is because most aerodynamic drag is caused by surface anomalies less than a centimetre long, not larger uneven forms.
 Wave structures form through sublimation.

-The occurrence of supraglacial moraines at blue-ice areas has been reported, these form when debris contained within a glacier accumulates at the surface due to melting or sublimation.
+The occurrence of supraglacial moraines at blue-ice areas has been reported; these form when debris contained within a glacier accumulates at the surface due to melting or sublimation.
 Small depressions in the ice known as cryoconite holes are common and are formed where rocks got embedded in the ice, but are absent on more mountainous blue-ice areas.

 Typical blue-ice areas often feature intense katabatic winds, with average winds reaching 80 km/h and gusts of up to 200 km/h; such winds can remove and take up large amounts of snow.
 They are usually warmer than comparable snow-covered areas, sometimes by up to 6 C-change, which makes them identifiable from brightness temperature imaging.
 This warming is due to the lower albedo of the blue ice compared to snow, which results in them absorbing more sunlight and warming more.
 Blue-ice areas also alter the climate above them.

-As commonly defined, blue-ice areas display little or no evidence of melting, thus excluding glaciers and frozen lakes in the Antarctic Dry Valleys where sublimation-dominated ice also occurs but which may be more comparable to the ablation areas of regular glaciers.
+As commonly defined, blue-ice areas display little or no evidence of melting, thus excluding glaciers and frozen lakes in the Antarctic Dry Valleys where sublimation-dominated ice also occurs, but which may be more comparable to the ablation areas of regular glaciers.